IntersectMBO/plutus/doc/docs-revamp/020_core-concepts.md

 - Plutus Haskell SDK
 - Plutus language versions

+## Observation to consider
+- The reference to the Plutus Application Framework is outdated.
+Many elements of it are no longer functioning or being supported.
+For example, the PAB is no longer supported.
+The Plutus Playground is no longer available and is not being supported.
+Plutus Apps are no longer supported.
+I suggest that it would be helpful to find a new way to talk about the Plutus development environment and ecosystem without referencing the “Plutus Application Framework.”

 ## Understanding the Plutus platform
 - What is Plutus?
 	- The relationship between Plutus, Haskell, and Cardano